I/O Psychology Program

 What is Industrial Organizational Psychology and how can I make it my career?

 I/O Psychologists can find exceptional career opportunities in industry, consulting, research and academia.
-Sample job titles include: Consultant, Talent Management Specialist, Manager of Human Capital Analytics, Research Analyst, Director of Organizational Development, Manager of Leadership Development Program and the list goes on.
+Sample job titles include: Consultant, Talent Management Specialist, Manager of Human Capital Analytics, Workforce Scientist, Research Analyst, Director of Organizational Development, Manager of Leadership Development Program, Chief Diversity Officer, and more.

 I/O psychologists provide needed human capital management to organizations.
 I/O psychologists help individuals by testing and selecting the people who best fit the job.
-They develop and provide critical training and performance measurement systems, and develop programs that can improve employees’ quality of work life.
+They develop and provide critical training and performance measurement systems, and develop programs that can improve employees’ quality of work life or sense of inclusion.
 I/O psychologists are also expanding their reach and contributing to solving social and humanitarian problems.

 I/O Psychology: Science for a Smarter Workplace!